PSYC501 Honours Thesis

 1. Download and review the PSYC_501 Student Application Form (MS Word doc) so you know what is needed to complete the form.

-3. Between Monday, February 26 and Monday March 4, 2024, 4:00pm (EDT), complete the 2024/25 PSYC501 (Thesis) - Application and Supervisor Selection form.
+3. Between Monday, February 24 and Monday March 3, 2025, 4:00pm (EDT), access the “2025/26 PSYC501 (Thesis) - Application Submission and Supervisor Selection Form” link (link will be added here in time).
 You are asked to upload your completed PSYC_501 Student Application Form (see Step 1) and select the supervisors you wish to apply for on this form.
 NOTE: Do NOT send your application to individual Faculty – We will do that for you.
-You are, however, encouraged to send an email of interest to Faculty you are applying to, between February 26-March 4.
+You are, however, encouraged to send an email of interest to Faculty you are applying to, between February 24 and March 3.
 This should be a short personal statement of intent for your research interest in a particular lab.
-Do not send emails of interest prior to the start of the application window (ie before February 26).
-Students should not contact potential supervisors to discuss PSYC501 projects prior to the start of the application period.
+Do not send emails of interest prior to the start of the application window (i.e., before February 24).
+The purpose of the email of interest is to introduce yourself, not to begin discussing potential projects.
 The time to discuss potential projects is during the interview phase.

-4. Over the next weeks, Faculty members to whom you applied may contact you for an interview.
+4. Over the next weeks, Faculty members to whom you applied, may contact you for an interview.
+The interview phase runs from March 6 to 28.

-5. By Monday, April 1, 2024, you should have a list of potential supervisors, and be comfortable listing them in order of preference with the one you would most like to work with numbered 1.
+5. By Monday, March 31, you should have a list of potential supervisors and be comfortable listing them in order of preference with the one you would most like to work with numbered 1.
 To increase your chances of matching, we encourage you to rank several (4-6) potential supervisors.
 Do NOT rank faculty whom you do not want to work with.
 Also, do NOT rank faculty you have not interviewed with unless they explicitly told you that they do not schedule interviews.

 9. In the event that you are not matched with a faculty supervisor in the second round, you will not be able to enroll in PSYC501.
 Please consult with the Undergraduate Office for alternative options for gaining research experience in the Department (e.g., PSYC570/575).